 It is mainly used to eliminate small pits on the surface of the workpiece, as shown in Figure 2-f.

-(7) Other forms of hammer
+(7) Other Types of Hammers:

 The correct use of hand hammer is shown in Figure 3.

 1. Manual straightening process